jacques/docs.npmjs.com/content/enterprise/github.md

 }
 ```

-npm On-Site restricts installation of your
+npm Enterprise restricts installation of your
 package to users who have access to the repo for that package, and restricts
 publishing of that package to users who have commit access to the repo.

 ## Pointing at your GitHub Enterprise appliance

-To point npm On-Site at your GitHub Enterprise appliance:
+To point npm Enterprise at your GitHub Enterprise appliance:

 1. visit the admin console at _http://myreg.mycompany.com:8800_
 2. choose `GitHub` as the authentication strategy.